CopernicaMarketingSoftware/AMQP-CPP/README.md

 RabbitMQ supports lightweight method of confirming that broker received and processed a message.
 For this method to work, the channel needs to be put in so-called _confirm mode_.
-This is done using setConfirmMode() method.
+This is done using confirmSelect() method.
 When channel is successfully put in confirm mode, the server and client count messages (starting from 1) and server sends acknowledgments for every message it processed (it can also acknowledge multiple message at once).